 I recently repaired and completely restored two stunning Accuphase M-60 monophonic power amplifiers.
 Read on to learn how these wonderful amplifiers were ruined by a local Perth electronics repairer, before they came to me.

 The Accuphase M-60 is a monophonic power amplifier.
-It was Accuphase’s top of the range when introduced in 1975 and it was and is capable of driving almost anything.
-This beast can output 300 watts continuously into 8 ohms, more into lower impedances.
-Given that it’s monophonic, you’ll obviously need two for a stereo setup.
-There are very few loudspeakers that these amps won’t instantly submit.
+It was top of the Accuphase range when introduced in 1975 and capable of driving almost anything.
+This beast can output 300 Watts continuously into 8 ohms, more into lower impedances.
+Given that it’s monophonic, you’ll need two for a stereo setup.
+There are very few loudspeakers that these amps won’t instantly submit!

 If you’d like to find out a little more about the amazing Accuphase M-60, try this link first.
 Hi-Fi Engine has more here, and lastly, Accuphase’s own material on the M-60 is located in their wonderful Product Museum.

 (20Hz – 20kHz, 0.03% or less of distortion)